College of Liberal Arts and Sciences

 Degree Advising

 The LAS Academic Advising Center is comprised of full-time professional academic advisors who are available to undergraduate students and serve as representatives of the dean.
 College-based academic advisors are an LAS student's primary point of contact and the only professional staff at UIC that certify the student's completion of a degree.
 All LAS undergraduates are assigned an academic advisor, as such academic advisors have cohorts of students.
-LAS academic advisors are agents of the college and collaborate with stakeholders within the college, including LAS administration, department heads and chairs, directors of undergraduate studies, course coordinators, educational committees of the college, and its faculty.
+LAS academic advisors collaborate with stakeholders within the college, including LAS administration, department heads and chairs, directors of undergraduate studies, course coordinators, educational committees of the college, and its faculty.
 College-based advising is required as the college has many academic tracks and requirements that can be satisfied in various ways.
 Additionally, LAS degrees often afford flexibility in hours, permitting the inclusion of more than one major, the addition of a minor(s), or certificate program(s).
 As such, student consultation with their assigned LAS academic advisor is essential.

 Under LAS's two-tiered degree advising model, a student's degree progress is overseen by at least two academic advisors, their assigned college advisor and departmental advisor(s), who guide them in navigating their undergraduate academic career.
 LAS assigned advisors support students in their cohort from orientation to graduation, and aid students' overall educational development, and guide them in the completion of their degree requirements.
 Departmental advisors are available to assist students in navigating the requirements of their chosen, or potential, major(s), minor(s), or certificate(s) and connect students with the resources and opportunities found in their home academic department.
 To learn more about academic advising and advising services, including appointment availability, see the LAS advising web page